dialogue-planning/.github/profile/README.md

 - **Conception:** Use [automatic-entity-extraction](https://github.com/dialogue-planning/automatic-entity-extraction) to generate potential entities to extract (coming soon).
 - **Creation**: Use [plan4dial](https://github.com/dialogue-planning/plan4dial) to specify the agent and determine how entities should be extracted.
-- **Testing:** Use [conversation-alignment](https://github.com/dialogue-planning/conversation-alignment) to assess your agent's capabilities against conversation corpora.
+- **Testing:** Use [conversation-alignment](https://github.com/dialogue-planning/conversation-alignment) to assess your agent's capabilities against conversation corpora (coming soon).
 - **Deployment:** Run your agent with a Dockerized setup and deploy it to your website with our embeddable web UI, [widget](https://github.com/dialogue-planning/widget).

 More projects are to come as we continue to streamline and advance dialogue planning development.